anmarkoulis/layered-architecture/docs/notes.md

         }
 ```

-Integration tests verify our DAOs work correctly with the real database.
+Integration tests (more) verify our DAOs work correctly with the real database.
 We use a test database with rollbacks to ensure test isolation.
 These tests validate our infrastructure wiring and database interactions.

-Unit tests focus on business logic.
+Unit tests (many) focus on business logic.
 We mock all dependencies and test services in isolation.
 This gives us fast feedback and good coverage.
 The key is that we're testing the business logic in isolation, not the infrastructure.

 The key to our testing strategy is that we never mock in system tests.
 This ensures we're testing the real behavior of our application."